Evaluate part performance with the current print settings.

 The general steps for Validate are:

-Enter the SmartSlice stage and define the use case by selecting the anchor and load surfaces and defining the load magnitude(s) and direction(s).
+Select SmartSlice and define the use case by selecting the anchor and load surfaces and defining the load magnitude(s) and direction(s).

 - Define the factor of safety and deflection requirements.
-Note that this step is optional, but recommended for viewing the results.
+Note that this step is optional for Validations, but is highly recommended for viewing the results.

 Click Validate and wait for the solution.